15 Dec Webmart’s Glossary of Printing Terms

 see media code

 in composition, type set to fit around a picture or other design element.
-Also what a customers feels when the supplier they use is in a production meeting.
+Also what a customers feels they’ve been given when they can’t get hold of their contact at a printer.

 in binding, to fasten a booklet by wiring it through the middle fold of the sheets.